Internal transcribed spacer: Mycological barcoding

-The ITS region is the most widely sequenced DNA region in molecular ecology of fungi and has been recommended as the universal fungal barcode sequence.
-It has typically been most useful for molecular systematics at the species to genus level, and even within species (e.g., to identify geographic races).
+The ITS region is the most widely sequenced DNA region in the field of mycology. and has been recommended as the universal fungal barcode sequence.
+It has typically been most useful for molecular systematics at the species to genus level, and even within species (e.g., to identify landraces).
 Because of its higher degree of variation than other genic regions of rDNA (for example, small- and large-subunit rRNA), variation among individual rDNA repeats can sometimes be observed within both the ITS and IGS regions.
 In addition to the universal ITS1+ITS4 primers used by many labs, several taxon-specific primers have been described that allow selective amplification of fungal sequences (e.g., see Gardes & Bruns 1993 paper describing amplification of basidiomycete ITS sequences from mycorrhiza samples).
-Despite shotgun sequencing methods becoming increasingly utilized in microbial sequencing, the low biomass of fungi in clinical samples make the ITS region amplification an area of ongoing research.
+Despite shotgun sequencing and nanopore sequencing methods becoming increasingly utilized in medical microbiology, the low biomass of fungi present in clinical samples makes PCR based barcoding methods preferable.